-[ICAO Comments to figure 1 (above): This figure makes use of the terminology “separation assurance”, while other parts in this document use “separation provision”.
-In order to maintain consistency, “separation assurance (SA)” should be replaced by “separation provisions”. ]

 2.2 Applicability of detect and avoid to overall collision avoidance approach

 An important point to consider in the design of a detect and avoid system is how it fits into the total systems approach to collision avoidance.
-Using the three layer approach described in ICAO Document 9854 (strategic conflict management, separation provision, and collision avoidance).
+Using the three layers approach described in ICAO Document 9854 (strategic conflict management, separation provision, and collision avoidance) for conflict management will limit, to an acceptable level, the risk of collision between aircraft and

+hazards..
 ICAO Doc 10019 specifically defines conflict management approach towards DAA.
-As shown in Figure 1, The DAA system provides the “remain well clear” function as the separation provision and “collision avoidance” function as the collision avoidance.
+As shown in Figure 1, the DAA system provides the “remain well clear” function as the separation provision and “collision avoidance” function as the collision avoidance.

 Figure 2